RodneyShag/AWS_S3/readme.md

   1. (5:50 - 6:15) Account B gives its user "s3:ListBucket" access using a User Policy
 - __How can Account A enforce user in Account B to upload files to Account A's s3 bucket with `bucket-owner-full-control`?__ (2:35) You can use a "conditional" in the bucket policy (which is not possible with ACLs)

+### Cross Account Access (Additional Notes)

+I actually tried the ACL method, and bucket policy method, and neither worked.
+I had to do both together for cross-account access to work.

 ### Timed URL Lab

 - __What's a timed URL?__ (0:25) A URL (to a resource, such as a picture for example) that's only available for a certain amount of time (such as 1 day).